Surfaces

 ### Calendar Booking

 This is particularly useful for post-call follow-up surfaces where the agent identified that the patient needs to schedule a visit.
-The surface collects any missing data (insurance, demographics) and offers appointment booking in a single flow.
+The surface can collect missing data and capture an appointment request in one flow, while confirmation remains a separate scheduling outcome.

 ## Intake Upload Links